kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 This post assumes some prior knowledge about transformers, say at having understood most of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) but not having internalised all of it.
 Familiarity with this [parameter counting](/transformer-param-count/) post which I developed along with this one would also be useful.

-This is entirely focused on decoder-only architectures but can be extrapolated to encoder-decoder or encoder-only architectures.
+This is entirely focused on decoder-only architectures but can be extrapolated to encoder-decoder.
+It's the same as encoder-only, though those aren't used for sampling so many parts won't be applicable.

+> TODO: do a pass to assume less prior knowledge, general flops vibes, why we always deal with per token, boundedness. also jsut a pass because i wrote this not in order

 ### kv cache
 For sampling, transformer inference consists of processing a provided prompt/context (which can happen in parallel), and then sampling additional tokens one by one.
 The process needs to refer to the context from the prompt and previously sampled tokens for the key and value components of its self-attention layers.
 This context is provided in matrices known as the kv cache, aka past cache (the open source GPT-2 implementation called it `past`).